What are the day-to-day responsibilities in managing a website?

 The same goes with your business or personal website(s).
 It needs proper and regular maintenance.
 Whether you have an HTML, WordPress, Drupal or Joomla based website, the list of website responsibilities we provided here are applicable.
 We will continue to update and add to this list as technology changes.
 What we described below is a list on how to maintain, manage, monitor and market your business website.
 The day-to-day responsibility part will be whichever one or more items listed needs the most attention on that day.
 If none require any attention, then you go through the list and check on as many as you can at any given random time.
 You can try to arrange this list of responsibilities to conform to a schedule you feel will work best.
 You can try.
 The bottom line, however, is that all listed responsibilities will need your attention at one point or another.
 You should do each listed responsibility at least once per month or have a professional webmaster do it for you.
 If you do continue with the list on a regular basis, you will end up with a healthy and prosperous website.
 It's inevitable.
 We guarantee it.

-Update your WordPress
+Update Your WordPress Website!

 Update your WordPress Version: WordPress versions are released several times per year and can happen at anytime.
 These updates happen because vulnerabilities were probably found on current or previous versions of WordPress.
 They usually take immediate action as soon as they learn of these vulnerabilities.
 Advanced notice is hardly given so if and when version notices do arrive, action must be taken immediately to avoid any possible disruptions to the website functionality and security of the website.